Anivice/Sysdarft/doc/Sysdarft.md

 #### Non-maskable Interruptions

-Interruptions with its code under or equals to `0x1F`, i.e., `31`, are not maskable, meaning that CPU will accept interruptions with code under or equals to `0x1F` regardless of the state of `IM`.
+Interruptions with its code under or equal to `0x1F`, i.e., `31`, are not maskable, meaning that CPU will accept interruptions with code under or equal to `0x1F` regardless of the state of `IM`.

 The following is a table describing each non-maskable interruption: